JodyKuper/project-template-react-rails-api/README.md

 ## To start Board Game Fanatics

-From this folder (Phase-4-Project-PC-Gamefinder), enter 'rails s' from the terminal window to start the server.
+From this folder (project-template-react-rails-api), enter 'rails s' from the terminal window to start the server.
 Then, enter npm start --prefix frontend to start the frontend server.

 ## Description